PRACTICE AREA OVERVIEW

 Ms. Cleveland’s practice focuses on intellectual property litigation.
 She has extensive experience handling disputes for clients, from obtaining favorable results in early motion practice, to efficient management of cases through discovery, claim construction, summary judgment and trial.
 Ms. Cleveland has experience in several federal district courts, around the country, and has argued at the Federal Circuit.
 Ms. Cleveland has also served as the firm’s managing partner.

-Cases on which Kristin has acted as counsel include the following (represented party underlined):
+Cases on which Ms. Cleveland has acted as counsel include the following (represented party underlined):

 - Synopsys v.
 Mentor, Case No. 12-cv-06467 (N.D.
 Cal.): Represented an EDA company in competitor, multi-patent litigation.
 Won partial summary judgment that patents claimed ineligible subject matter, under Section 101.
 Case currently stayed pending patent office proceedings.